Jump to the content

 opinion

-Joshua Hofert | Board Member for Communications and Spokesperson of the Board of Terre des Hommes Germany eV
+Joshua Hofert | Head of Communications and Spokesperson for the Board of Terre des Hommes Germany eV

-Statement from the Supply Chain Law Initiative:
+Statement by the Supply Chain Act Initiative:

 Learn more:

-Terre des Hommes - Projects against exploitative child labor
+Terre des Hommes projects against exploitative child labor